k-maciejewski/CTGovDashboard/README.md

 <img width="1211" alt="Screen Shot 2023-01-09 at 15 32 30" src="https://user-images.githubusercontent.com/33035476/211402609-5496f984-e064-47fc-8d94-e0cc0a1141ef.png">

-This dashboard is provided as-is without warranty of any kind
+**This dashboard is provided as-is without warranty of any kind**

+Please open an issue or send an [email](mailto:katemac68@gmail.com) with questions or feedback!